-(TE-DORIAN/HEXAGON) The presentation seemed to have gone well and there was some hope for a favorable outcome.
-Exactly when the President made his decision is unknown.
-When he did, it was to accept Mayo's recommendation to terminate the MOL program and proceed with the HEXAGON project.
-In deciding so, Mr. Nixon apparently took into account Dr. Seamans' remark that cancellation would be a great disappointment to the Air Force.
+The Vice Director, MOL, responded that if the United States should achieve an arms limitation agreement with the Soviet Union, he, the President, would be "pushing us to accelerate MOL" and would want even higher resolution photography to be sure the Russians were abiding by it.
+As the conferees walked out of the President's office, Seamans reminded Mr. Nixon that fiscal year 1971 actually would be the peak year for MOL.
+The President replied that he understood but the fiscal year 1970 was his immediate concern.39 be a great disappointment to the Air Force.
 To ease the pain, the President arranged to address the Air Force Academy during graduation ceremonies on 4 June 1969.
 His decision on MOL was still unknown to the Air Force when, at Colorado Springs, he lashed out at critics of the military, denouncing "the open season on the armed forces" and attempts to make them a "scapegoat."
 He also defended his current international policies and criticized as simplistic the slogans of the "isolationist school of thought" that "charity begins at home, let's first solve our problems at home and then we can deal with the problems of the world."
-Such a policy, he said. would be disastrous for the United States.
+Such a policy, he said, would be disastrous for the United States.
 "The danger to us has changed but it has not vanished.
 We must revitalize our alliances, not abandon them; we must rule out unilateral disarmament because in the real world it won't work."
-Further, he went on, "the aggressors of this world are not going to give the United States a period of grace in which to put our domestic house in order--just as the crisis within our society cannot be put on a back burner until we resolve the problem of Vietnam."40
+Further, he went on, "the aggressors of this world are not going to give the United States a period of grace in which to put our domestic house in order-just as the crisis within our society cannot be put on a back burner until we resolve the problem of Vietnam."40